Nakagusuku Castle

 How do I get to Nakagusuku Castle?

 The nearest station is No direct rail access.
 Nearest Okinawa monorail station is Naha Airport or Omoromachi — then taxi or rental car required..
-It is approximately a null-minute walk from the station.
+From there it is about null minutes on foot.
 Bus service from Naha (Route 30/31) stops near Nakagusuku — about 1 hour from Naha.
 A rental car is the most practical option for visiting Okinawa's gusuku sites.
-Parking: Free parking at the site.

 How much does Nakagusuku Castle cost to enter?